 Now, let’s move onto the good stuff!
 When I was thinking about a Summer menu, perfect to eat and enjoy outdoors; what came to mind was fresh fruit, salad, pasta, and corn on the cob!
-I ended up preparing our Picnic Pasta Salad (you can find it on page 128 in The Fraiche Food Full Hearts Cookbook), as well as the Heirloom Tomato Fennel Panzanella (you can find it on page 127!), a Tomato and Basil Pasta inspired by Monika Hibbs, grilled corn on the cob, fresh cherries, watermelon, and Sandhill Rosé, my Summer-time favourite!
+I ended up preparing our Picnic Pasta Salad (you can find it on page 128 in The Fraiche Food Full Hearts Cookbook, currently on sale for only $24!), as well as the Heirloom Tomato Fennel Panzanella (you can find it on page 127!), a Tomato and Basil Pasta inspired by Monika Hibbs, grilled corn on the cob, fresh cherries, watermelon, and Sandhill Rosé, my Summer-time favourite!

-Once I had the menu nailed down, Carrie (our in house Graphic Designer) whipped up a few menus and name tags for each setting.
-This isn’t necessary but it adds the perfect personal touch that levels up your garden party and makes your guests feel like VIPs!
+Once I had the menu nailed down, our in-house graphic designer whipped up a few menus and name tags for each setting.
+This isn’t necessary but it adds the perfect personal touch that levels up your Alfresco Garden Party and makes your guests feel like VIPs!

-While we didn’t have anyone over to enjoy this beautiful set-up other than a few girls on Team Jilly, I am SO looking forward to recreating this gorgeous and simple tablescape for family and friends this summer.
-The whole idea about this alfresco dining table is for it to be easy breezy, no planning or buying required.
+Now that everything is slowly opening up again here in BC, I’m SO looking forward to recreating this gorgeous and simple Alfresco Garden Party tablescape for family and friends this summer.
+The whole idea about this alfresco dining table is for it to be easy-breezy, with no planning or buying required.
 Just grab everything but the kitchen sink and don’t forget the wine.
 Everyone’s happy when there’s wine, well, at least I am!
 LOL!

 I hope you enjoyed this recap as much as I loved creating this little alfresco dining table!
 If you have guests over, I challenge you to just use what you have in and around your house!
-Oh, and don’t forget, make sure to tune into Marilyn Dennis tomorrow for all of the little details!
+But, if you need to scoop up a few things before your soiree, make sure to check out some of my favourites below!